ohbm/hackathon2020/logistics.md

 The Youtube master ensures that all content is streamed to different platforms.
 {% endcollapse %}

-<h6 style="padding-top: 80px">Open to volunteers</h6>
+<h6 style="padding-top: 50px">Open to volunteers</h6>

-{% collapse Project helpers %}
+{% collapse Project advisor %}
-In the weeks preceding the hackathon, project helpers will review submitted projects and make sure that they are set up following hackathon project setup guidelines.
+In the weeks preceding the hackathon, project advisors will review submitted projects and make sure that they are set up following hackathon project setup guidelines.
 Then during the hackathon they can provide support and especially help project leaders who might feel a bit lost if it is their first time managing a team.
 {% endcollapse %}
 {% collapse Hackathon mentor %}
 You’ve already attended a hackathon, are keen in welcoming new members in the Brainhack community?
 As a hackathon mentor, you will make sure that your mentees have followed the participant onboarding, you will spend 1-hour a day with them to help with their on-boarding.